Majon1/Fullstack/README.md

 - 2.7 - ~~cannot figure out how to find IF CONTAINS~~, managed to get alert and IF to work
 - 2.9 - ~~filter not working correctly~~
 - 2.12 - now filter the names!!
+- 2.19 - updated message for already added, still need to complete 2.18 to update numbers